Wow, thanks for making it this far. Either you think Kinetic might be able to help your company or you find the site somewhat entertaining so far.

 We like projects that make business sense.

-With three MBAs on staff, we’re keenly aware of ways that web technology can save money and boost revenues.
+We mean business.
+We’re keenly aware of ways that web technology can save money and boost revenues.
 We like projects with an instant positive ROI and the ability to return the initial investment hundreds of times over.
 And we’ll share our recommendations to get your project to that point.

 We’re on solid financial ground.